 Study Species

-Plantago insularis (Plantago) is an annual grass belonging to the Plantiginaceae family, growing to a maximum height under 1 ft and producing small white flowers, 3mm to 5mm in diameter.
+Plantago insularis (Plantago – is this the common name - think you usually either use the species common name, is it Desert plantain OR you abbreviate to P. insularis?
+Check some papers to see how they do it though) is an annual grass belonging to the Plantiginaceae family growing to a maximum height under 1 ft and producing small white flowers, 3mm to 5mm in diameter.
 It is commonly found in semi-arid grasslands and desert environments.
 It possesses an intermediate water use efficiency and relative growth rate making it an ideal species for short term, drought-tolerance experiments (Gremer et al., 2013).
 Plantago is highly sensitive to precipitation events (rapidly increases productivity and growth), has a low respiratory carbon loss and the ability to rapidly alter physiological processes based on environmental temperatures (Barron-Gafford et al., 2013).
-Plantago is also a graminoid (herbaceous plant with a grass-like morphology), making it unique as the other two native species analyzed in the present study are forbs (a herbaceous flowering plant that is not a species of grass).
+This species is also a graminoid (herbaceous plant with a grass-like morphology), making it unique as the other two native species analyzed in the present study are forbs (a herbaceous flowering plant that is not a species of grass).

-Salvia columbariae (Salvia) is an annual forb belonging to the Lamiaceae family, growing to a height between 10cm and 50cm and producing pale blue flowers.
+Salvia columbariae (Salvia – same check how to best shorten) is an annual forb belonging to the Lamiaceae family.
+It typically grows to a height between 10cm and 50cm and produces pale blue flowers.
 Salvia is most prominent in coastal sage scrub and chaparral habitats with well-drained soils (Funk and Zachary, 2010).
 It is tolerant to drought due to its thick waxy leaves (reduces evapotranspiration) and ability to perform foliar uptake of fog in overnight and early morning periods (Emery, 2016).
-These traits tend to be associated with a high water use efficiency.
-However, Salvia does require open areas, with an abundance of sunlight in order to maximize productivity (Emery, 2016).
+These traits tend to be associated with high water use efficiency.
+However, Salvia does require open areas with an abundance of sunlight in order to maximize productivity (Emery, 2016).
 Nevertheless, Salvia is utilized in seeding and restoration programs on abandoned agricultural land due to its ecological resilience (Marushia and Allen, 2011).

 Phacelia tancetifolia (Phacelia) is an annual forb belonging to the Boraginaceae family that can grow to a maximum height of 100cm and producing clustered, bell-shaped purple flowers.
 Phacelia is widespread throughout grassland and desert habitats of the Southwestern USA (Kilian, 2016).
-It is drought tolerant with a high water use efficiency and a high relative growth rate.
+It is drought tolerant with high water use efficiency and a high relative growth rate.
 Due to its high growth rate (and therefore high biomass production) and tendency to attract and sustain pollinator populations, Phacelia is commonly used as a cover crop plant (Kilian, 2016).
 Although considered a very resilient species, light availability tends to be a determining factor in germination; if seeds are buried too deep or neighbouring plants block out sunlight, phacelia germination success is substantially reduced (Kilian, 2016).

-Experimental Procedure
+Experimental Design